BlockSecCA/generic-ssh-mcp/README.md

 - Any command that accepts a command string
 - Example: `strace -e trace=file` for debugging

->[!WARNING] Dont leave the wrapper empty.
-For bash just put a blank space.
-Also dont put bash as it will result on a double bash call by sshd in the target system
+> [!WARNING]
+> **Command Wrapper Configuration**: Do not leave the wrapper empty.
+For direct bash execution, use a single space `" "`.
+Never use `"bash"` as the wrapper - this creates a double bash invocation (wrapper bash + SSH daemon bash) causing command failures.

 ## Multiple Systems